maddieemihle/machine-learning-emotional-training/README.md

 ## Model Progression & Architecture Summary

-The model exploration folled an iterative learning process.
+The model exploration followed an iterative learning process.
 Each new architecture was built based on failures and findings from the one before it.

 ### Models Tested & Timeline
-We tested roughly 7 models in the following order:
+We tested roughly seven models in the following order:

 | Model            | Training Method         | Weights       | Notes                                    |
 |------------------|-------------------------|---------------|------------------------------------------|